WebAssembly/component-model/design/mvp/CanonicalABI.md

   return flat_results
 ```
-In the sync case, the `thread` lock is released/reacquired before/after making
-the cross-component call to allow other existing tasks to make progress or (if
-there is no backpressure) new tasks to start.
-This makes a sync-lowered call
-equivalent to waiting on an async-lowered call.

 In the async case, `asyncio.create_task` followed by `await asyncio.sleep(0)`
 are used together to achieve the effect of eagerly executing the `do_call`
 Python coroutine without `await`ing it.
 Following the `sleep(0)`, the coroutine